Operational amplifier: Historical timeline

 1962: An op amp in a potted module.
 By 1962, several companies were producing modular potted packages that could be plugged into printed circuit boards.
 These packages were crucially important as they made the operational amplifier into a single black box which could be easily treated as a component in a larger circuit.

 1963: A monolithic IC op amp.
 In 1963, the first monolithic IC op amp, the μA702 designed by Bob Widlar at Fairchild Semiconductor, was released.
 Monolithic ICs consist of a single chip as opposed to a chip and discrete parts (a discrete IC) or multiple chips bonded and connected on a circuit board (a hybrid IC).
 Almost all modern op amps are monolithic ICs; however, this first IC did not meet with much success.
 Issues such as an uneven supply voltage, low gain and a small dynamic range held off the dominance of monolithic op amps until 1965 when the μA709 (also designed by Bob Widlar) was released.

 1968: Release of the μA741.
 The popularity of monolithic op amps was further improved with the release of the LM101 in 1967, which solved a variety of issues, and the subsequent release of the μA741 in 1968.
 The μA741 was extremely similar to the LM101 except that Fairchild's manufacturing processes allowed them to include a 30 pF compensation capacitor inside the chip instead of requiring external compensation.
-This simple difference has made the 741 a canonical op amp and a range of modern amps base their pinout on the 741s.
+This simple difference has made the 741 a canonical op amp, and a range of modern amps base their pinout on the 741s.
 The μA741 is still in production, and has become ubiquitous in electronics—many manufacturers produce a version of this classic chip, recognizable by part numbers containing 741.

 1970: First high-speed, low-input current FET design.

-In the 1970s high-speed, low-input current designs started to be made by using FETs.
-These would be largely replaced by op amps made with MOSFETs in the 1980s.
+In the 1970s, high-speed, low-input current designs started to be made by using JFETs.

 1972: Single-sided supply op amps being produced.
-A single-sided supply op amp is one where the input and output voltages can be as low as the negative power supply voltage instead of needing to be at least two volts above it.
+A single-sided supply op amp is one where the input and output voltages can be as low as the negative power supply voltage, instead of needing to be at least two volts above it.
 The result is that it can operate in many applications with the negative supply pin on the op amp being connected to the signal ground, thus eliminating the need for a separate negative power supply.
 The LM324, released in 1972, was one such op amp that came in a quad package (four separate op amps in one package) and became an industry standard.